-The greatest hitter in MLB history, Pete Rose, reportedly passed away on Monday at 83.
-Bringing an end to the disgraced former baseball star’s pursuit to be inducted into the Baseball Hall-of-Fame.
+The greatest hitter in MLB history, Pete Rose, passed away on Monday at 83.
+Bringing an end to the disgraced former baseball star’s pursuit to be inducted into the Hall-of-Fame.

 Also Read: MLB games today – Get times and channel for the upcoming playoffs games

 The 17-time All-Star is known for holding the MLB hits record of 4,256.
-But he also holds the record for games, at-bats, singles, seasons with 200 or more hits, and even outs.
+But he also holds the record for games, at-bats, singles, seasons with 200 or more hits, and outs.
 However, he was also a key member of the legendary “Big Red Machine” Cincinnati Reds teams of the 1970s.
-Where he won two World Series.
-Then he went on to become a four-time All-Star in Philadelphia where he brought the franchise their first championship.
+Where he won two World Series titles.
+Then he went on to become a four-time All-Star in Philadelphia and helped to bring the franchise their first championship.

 He is beloved by a large segment of the baseball fan base.
-However, for many others he is viewed in a very negative light for earning a lifetime ban from MLB in 1989 after an investigation found he bet on games while serving as manager of the Reds.
+However, for others he is viewed in a very negative light for earning a lifetime MLB ban in 1989 after an investigation found he bet on games while serving as manager of the Reds.

 It blocked him from induction into the Baseball Hall of Fame and his denial of the information did not help his case in the decades that followed.
-It put a very sad spin on an amazing career and unique life because his hard-fought battle to be inducted won’t be won while he is still alive.
+It put a very sad spin on an amazing career and unique life because his hard-fought battle to be inducted won’t be won while he is alive to see it.

 Baseball world reacts to Pete Rose’s passing